ajam/banquo/README.md

 });
 ````

-Or if mode is `save` and `scrape` is true you get the body markup.
-This behavior will be standardized in future versions.
+Or if mode is `save` and `scrape` is `true` you get the body markup.
+This behavior will be standardized in future versions so that just by setting `scrape` to `true` you'll get a third argument of the `bodyMarkup`.
 Pull request welcome.

 ````js
 var banquo = require('banquo');